hellociel/100-days-of-code/log.md

   **Thoughts:**

 I've been reflecting on when I first started studying coding.
 I knew it was going to be a hard journey but it's about 382640 times harder.
 Thank god I still love to code!!!

+### Day 31: June 14, 2020

+**Today's Progress**:

+- Happy one month anniversary of my 100 Days Of Code!
+- I've finished all of the logics and functions for my mini #twitter clone using #jQuery in 2 hours!
+- Tomorrow is a CSS day!✨

+  **Thoughts:**

+Despite only spending 2 hours of coding, I'm proud of myself for getting through all the logics of my mini project.
+I'm excited to finish this up tomorrow and move on to other small projects I couldn't finish.
+Lets git it!